georgealexakis/multispectral_processing/README.md

 ## Packages Installation

-Be sure that you have installed the melodic version of the packages bellow.
+Be sure that you have installed the melodic version of the packages below.

 * [ueye_cam](http://wiki.ros.org/ueye_cam): ROS package that that wraps the driver API for UEye cameras by IDS Imaging Development Systems GMBH.